Rogdham/pyzstd/index.rst

         If the *max_length* output limit in :py:meth:`~ZstdDecompressor.decompress` method has been reached, and the decompressor has (or may has) unconsumed input data, it will be set to ``False``.
 In this case, pass ``b''`` to :py:meth:`~ZstdDecompressor.decompress` method may output further data.

-        If ignore this attribute, there will be a little performance loss because of extra memory copy for input data.
+        If ignore this attribute when there is unconsumed input data, there will be a little performance loss because of extra memory copy.

     .. py:attribute:: eof